 The current challenges with UK student recruitment are widely reported – increased tuition fees, demographical changes resulting in fewer 18 year olds in the population, visa issues, budget cuts, financial instability and Brexit…to name just a few!
-Universities are having to work harder than ever to communicate what makes them distinctive to as wide a range of prospective student as possible.
+Universities are having to work harder than ever to communicate what makes them distinctive to as wide a range of prospective students as possible.

 One way in which universities are meeting this challenge is by investing in digital content that engages with their audience on an emotional level and tells a story about what the student experience is really like.
 To this end, there has been an explosion in the amount of virtual tour, virtual open day, video and virtual reality content being produced by UK universities.
 Revolution Viewing’s primary research programme, solution analytics and client feedback have proved that such virtual experiences are a key recruitment tool.